 Measure, analyze, and visualize the quality and capacity of your sub-6 GHz or mmWave gNB using Keysight's Nemo Outdoor drive test solution or Nemo Handy measurement tool.
 Nemo tools offer the widest range of 5G NR key performance indicators (KPIs).
 Nemo Outdoor supports Qualcomm, Samsung, and HiSilicon chipsets.
 Nemo Handy works on Android smartphones using Qualcomm or Samsung chipsets.
 Visualize and analyze 5G-specific technologies such as beamforming and massive MIMO using Nemo postprocessing tools and get to market faster.

 Generate Massive Amounts of 5G Traffic

 5G networks need to deliver a dramatically-improved user experience for enhanced mobile broadband (eMBB) while also handling massive machine-type communications (mMTC).
 These requirements are often at odds with each other — higher bandwidths for users cannot interfere with thousands of intermittently-bursty machine-driven IoT connections.
-To properly access new equipment and network architectures, you need to emulate massive amounts of UE devices accessing a variety of applications.
+To properly assess new equipment and network architectures, you need to emulate massive amounts of UE devices accessing a variety of applications.